Complexity of equal 0-surgeries: The low-crossing knots

 Among the remaining $6$ pairs of knots, we check if the $0$-surgeries are diffeomorphic.
 For hyperbolic $0$-surgeries this is done with SnapPy by searching for an isometry.
 For the non-hyperbolic $0$-surgeries we load the triangulations to Regina and search through the Pachner graphs for a combinatorial equivalence between the triangulations.

 Note that the SnapPy search for isometries between hyperbolic $3$-manifold also returns orientation-reversing isometries.
 But we want to have orientation-preserving isometries.
 For that, we use the following method to search for orientation-preserving isometries.
 For closed manifolds, SnapPy does not give any information on whether the isometry is orientation-preserving or not.
 To determine if two closed $3$-manifolds $M_1$ and $M_2$ are orientation preserving-diffeomorphic, we can use SnapPy to drill out curves $c_1$ and $c_2$ from $M_1$ and $M_2$.
-For cusped manifolds, SnapPy also displays the action of the isometry on the cusp from which one can read-off whether the isometry is orientation-preserving or not.
+For cusped manifolds, SnapPy also displays the action of the isometry on the cusp from which one can read off whether the isometry is orientation-preserving or not.
 Then we can search for an orientation-preserving isometry from $M_1\setminus c_1$ to $M_2\setminus c_2$ that fixes the meridians of $c_1$ and $c_2$.
-This isometry extends to an orientation-preserving isometry from $M_1$ to $M_2$.
+Such an isometry extends uniquely over the Dehn fillings to an orientation-preserving isometry $M_1 \to M_2$, and by construction this extension maps the core curve $c_1$ to $c_2$.

 In total, we find $6$ pairs of friends among the low-crossing knots (and below two more pairs, each consisting of a knot and its mirror).
 These are displayed in Table~\ref{tab:doubles}.
 All other pairs of prime knots with at most $15$ crossings have non-diffeomorphic $0$-surgeries.